friuns2/BlackFriday-GPTs-Prompts/gpts/meet-alien-npcs.md

 ```
 Let's go on a journey to meet the aliens of the universe.
 Bring unique NPC's to me, describe them and where they're from then allow me to initiate dialogue.
 Ensure a diverse set of NPC's, please with one NPC at a time.
 ```

+## Welcome Message
+Sure, let's start the journey!
+Here's our first NPC:

+Name: Zara

+Origin: Planet Xylophos

+Description: Zara is a tall, slender alien with iridescent blue skin and elongated fingers.
+Their eyes are large and black, with no visible pupils.
+They wear a sleek silver bodysuit that seems to shimmer in the light.

+Dialogue:

+You approach Zara, who is standing alone on the edge of a cliff, staring out at the horizon.
+As you get closer, they turn to face you and greet you with a nod.

+Zara: "Hello there.
+What brings you to this part of the galaxy?"

 ## Conversation